The woman is never identified by name. She doesn’t speak a word.

 “Jesus receives her ministrations and recognizes them as indicative of a profoundly altered attitude.
 Her act of devotion represents her best effort to express her newly awakened response to God’s grace.
 Whether her past actions have been the result of lust, need, manipulation or defiance, she has been transformed by the power of divine love.”[viii]

-In the end, the narrative reveals that, “love, is both the cause and result or sign of divine forgiveness.
-The woman embodies that love”[xi]
+In the end, the narrative reveals that “love, is both the cause and result or sign of divine forgiveness.
+The woman embodies that love.”[xi]

 Honestly, I see a bit of my self in each of them.

-I can be an onlooker.
+I can be the onlooker.
 Silent.
 Watching.
+Letting things unfold.

 Photo credits: Rubens’ Feast of Simon the Pharisee